clamalo/studylm2/README.md

 * Go back to the Terminal window that is running the app (it will have text output from the program).
 * Press and hold the `Control` key on your keyboard, and then press the `C` key (`Control + C`).
 * You might have to press it once or twice.
 The program should stop, and you'll see your normal Terminal prompt again.
-* The StudyLM website in your browser will no longer work until you run `python3 app.py` again.
+* The StudyLM website in your browser will no longer work until you run `python3 app.py` again (remembering to `export` the API key first if it's a new Terminal window).

 ---